ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *VTAM definitions for an X25 AntiGATE line*

 Note 1
     The LU’s defined in the “Local ident” field of the line must specify logmode DLOGANTI.
 Note 2
     The LU’s for the terminal relays can use a logmode appropriate for the application.
 Note 3
     The MODVIRT phase must be placed in an executable library (VSE) or in a LOADLIB (MVS, VM) defined to VTAM before the application major node can be activated.

-**2.4.17 Definition of a X25 AntiFastConnect line**
+AntiFastConnect line
+^^^^^^^^^^^^^^^^^^^^

 Similar to an AntiGATE line, a Reverse-X25 AntiFastC line establishes a link between VIRTEL and a Communication and Transmission Control Program (CTCP) application.
 On this type of   line, VIRTEL communicates with the CTCP to manage incoming and outgoing calls to and from the X25 network.
 Once a virtual circuit is established, data flows across LU-LU sessions between the VIRTEL terminals and the CTCP.
 In this way, VIRTEL emulates an IBM 3745 controller with NPSI.

 |image48|

-*Fig. 48 - Definition of an X25 AntiFastC line*
+Definition of an X25 AntiFastC line
+"""""""""""""""""""""""""""""""""""

 Remote ident
     CTCP LU name.

 Local ident
     Name of the LU which represents the physical circuit for the AntiFastC line (analogous to the LU generated by the NPSI X25.MCH macro in the NCP).
 This LU must be defined by a VTAM APPL statement.

 Prefix
     Terminal name prefix (see below).

 Entry Point
     The default entry point, if no entry point is defined at the terminal level, or in the line rules or call user data.

 Line type
     Always /FASTC.